acoustep/mitchs.pw/source/read/2015-03-12-using-padrino-with-ember-cli-part-5-realtime.html.markdown

 On line 11 we have a new property ```newPosts``` which by default is an empty array.
 Every time a new post is sent to Ember we will store it in here.

-On line 12-14 we have a computed property called ```newPostCount``` which counts the number of posts we have stored in the ```newPosts```array.
+On line 12-14 we have a computed property called ```newPostCount``` which counts the number of posts we have stored in the ```newPosts``` array.

 On lines 15-17 we have a computed property called ```newPostsExist``` which returns a boolean value for our template.
 The double exclamation mark converts the ```newPosts``` length to false if it's 0 and true otherwise.

 Lines 18-21 sets up the message we want to display to the user when a new post is available.
 This will be either "1 New Post" or "x New Posts".

-In the ```newPost``` action on lines 23-30 instead of pushing the post into the store we put it in the ```newPosts``` array for later.
+In the ```newPost``` action on lines 23-27 instead of pushing the post into the store we put it in the ```newPosts``` array for later.

-The refresh action on lines 31-37 will be a click event in our template which takes each post and pushes them into our store.
+The refresh action on lines 28-33 will be a click event in our template which takes each post and pushes them into our store.

-Each computed property has the following code ```newPosts.@each```.
+Each computed property has the following code: ```newPosts.@each```.
 This allows them to watch for when the array has items added or removed.
 This is ideal so that we can tell the user how many new posts there are.

 Here is the new template in ```app/templates/posts/index.hbs```